Casement Windows vs. Double-Hung Windows

 • Architectural style: Double-hung windows offer a classic, timeless look that complements many home styles, while casement windows provide a more modern aesthetic.

 • Space considerations: Double-hung windows may be the better option if your windows are near outdoor walkways or patios.
+Additionally, size limitations may affect your choice, as hardware requirements can restrict the maximum size of casement windows, especially for larger openings.

 • Energy efficiency: While both styles are energy efficient, casement windows tend to offer a tighter seal.